Win their heart with this foolproof, simple recipe for roast chicken with lemon and herbs.

-Glamour Magazine’s cult recipe for Engagement Chicken made the rounds over the past few years, but I just got around to seeing it the other day.
+Glamour Magazine’s cult recipe for Engagement Chicken has made the rounds over the years.

 Kimberly Bonnell, a former editor at Glamour, takes credit for the popular dissemination of the recipe.

-The smell that comes out of the oven while this little bird is cooking will draw everyone into the kitchen- if not begging for your hand, than at least drooling for a bit of juicy leg.
+The smell that comes out of the oven while this little bird is cooking will draw everyone into the kitchen, if not begging for your hand, then at least drooling for a bit of juicy leg.

 - 1 (3-4 pound) whole chicken

-- 5 teaspoons kosher or coarse sea salt
+- 4 teaspoons kosher salt (I use Diamond brand) or coarse sea salt

 - 1 teaspoon freshly ground black pepper